Spring Data JPA - Distinct Query Method Example

 Here is the output of the above JUnit test:

-Note that the Spring Data JPA (uses Hibernate as JPA provider) generated SQL statements in a console.
+Note that the Spring Data JPA (uses Hibernate as a JPA provider) generated SQL statements in a console.